Criss Cross (novel)

-Criss Cross is a novel by Lynne Rae Perkins that won the 2006 Newbery Medal for excellence in children's literature.
-It includes the character Debbie from her previous novel, All Alone in the Universe, but introduces several new characters, primarily her neighborhood friends Hector, Lenny and Phil.
+Criss Cross is a novel by Lynne Rae Perkins that received the 2006 Newbery Medal for excellence in children's literature.
+It includes the character Debbie from her previous novel, All Alone in the Universe, but introduces several new characters, primarily her neighborhood friends Hector, Lenny, Patty, and Phil.

 Plot

-This story takes place in Seldem, during spring and summer.
+This story takes place in a small midwestern town called Seldom, during spring and summer in the early 1970s.
 It follows the criss-crossing stories of a group of middle-school children.
 A necklace plays a significant part in all of the criss-cross moments, helping the characters in the book to find their true selves, giving the novel a touch of magic realism.

 Debbie usually spends time with her four friends, Patty, Hector, Lenny, and Phil.
-A typical summer for them would be to hang around town and sit in Lenny's dad's pickup truck, listening to the radio.
-During this summer vacation, however, Debbie moved into the front of their family parlor, and she has her own room.
-She then gets a job helping an elderly woman.
-She meets her boss' grandson, Peter, and they share a quick, romantic week together.
-Soon after he leaves back to his town in California.
-All of the friends go through their own changes throughout the summer and each grow in their own way.
-In the end, to tie up their summer, they all have a block party, and are now more mature, and use their new knowledge to move along in life.
+Their typical summer would be to hang around town and sit in Lenny's dad's pickup truck, listening to the radio.
+The characters in this book all wish for something exciting to happen, trying to find their true selves.
+The main character is Debbie, who wishes for something different to happen and often finds herself thinking about her true love.
+Hector is also a main character, who gets inspired to play the guitar and meets a girl he likes named Meadow from his guitar classes.
+We get to know more about the thoughts Debbie and Patty shares, and how Lenny is smart from reading encyclopedias, but has a hard time taking tests.
+All of the friends go through their own changes throughout the summer, and grow in their own ways.
+In the end, to tie up their summer, they all have a block party, and become more mature, and they use their new knowledge to move along in life.

+Theme

+The overall theme of Criss Cross is adolescence and identity, and making connections.
+The teenagers start to grow and mature, while trying to find their true selves and identity.
+Their stories connect in the book, and sometimes their paths can criss cross and connect, but they miss each other by less than a second.